TikTok shakes things up with new restrictions for teens! Family Connection, Meditation... Find out how the app is trying to curb teenage addiction.

 TikTok and digital addiction: a threat to young people

-Since its launch in 2016 by ByteDanceTikTok has conquered the world with its ultra-powerful algorithm which adapts content according to user preferences.
-Result: a feed "Pour Toi who knows exactly how to capture our attention and keep us there. glued to the screen for hours.
+Since its launch in 2016 by ByteDanceTikTok has conquered the world with its ultra-powerful algorithm which adapts content based on user preferences.
+Result: a thread " For you " who knows exactly how to capture our attention and keep us there. glued to the screen for hours.

-Adolescents are more sensitive to instant rewardsare particularly exposed to this addictive loop.
+Adolescents are more sensitive to instant rewards, are particularly exposed to this addictive loop.
 Several studies have shown that spending too much time on TikTok can cause :

 - A reduced concentrationespecially in the classroom

-- From sleep disordersdue to prolonged exposure to screens
+- From sleep disorders, due to prolonged exposure to screens

-- A social isolationreducing real-life interaction
+- A social isolation, reducing real-life interactions

-TikTok introduces shock features to curb addiction
+TikTok introduces shocking features to limit addiction

-Family Connection" mode: parents take control
+“Family Connection” mode: parents take control

 - View followed accounts and subscribers of their children

-- Restricting certain content or creators
+- Restrict certain content or creators

-Meditation mode: forced interruption from 10 p.m.
+“Meditation” mode: a forced interruption from 10 p.m.

-The objective is clear: encourage young people to drop out of school and sleep better.
-But this restriction may not please teenagers addicted to their night-time videos...
+The objective is clear: encourage young people to drop out and sleep betterBut this restriction may not please teenagers addicted to their nighttime videos...

 Will these new measures be effective?